Sam Rayburn Museum - Resources

 The centerpiece of the Sam Rayburn Museum is a replica of the formal office of the Speaker of the House of Representatives.
 Speaker Rayburn worked in this office whenever he was in Bonham between sessions of the Congress.
 Located on the north side of the building, the room features original furnishings from the Speaker's office in the Capitol, including Rayburn's personal desk, red leather furniture, and rug.
 A massive crystal and silver chandelier dominates the room.
 Originally placed in the White House during the administration of Ulysses S. Grant, this chandelier and the others like it were removed on orders of President Theodore Roosevelt, who objected to the noise created when breezes stirred the hundreds of cut crystals.
 They were later distributed among the most important rooms in the Capitol.The room's barrel-vaulted ceiling, hand decorated by Italian artisans, and its tile floor patterns are also exact copies of the floor and ceiling in Rayburn's capitol office.
 The fireplace immediately behind the desk was originally installed in the House of Representatives, where it remained for ninety-two years until its removal during the Capitol renovation project in the late 1940s.

-The west wing of the Sam Rayburn Museum houses two exhibit galleries, The HG Dulaney Gallery and the Bluebonnet Gallery.
-These galleries feature items from Rayburn's life, from his early childhood to his days as Speaker, including his college diploma, original letters from Presidents F. D. Roosevelt, Truman, Eisenhower, and Kennedy, a portrait of his sister and confidant Lucinda Rayburn, and a painting of a field of Texas bluebonnets by Porfiro Salinas.
+The west wing of the Sam Rayburn Museum houses two exhibit galleries, The HG Dulaney Gallery and the Rostrum Gallery.
+These galleries feature items from Rayburn's life, from his early childhood to his days as Speaker, including original letters from Presidents F. D. Roosevelt, Truman, Eisenhower, and Kennedy, and a portrait of his sister and confidant Lucinda Rayburn.
 The Dulaney Gallery also features a white fireplace mantle that was installed originally in the Adams Room of the White House but removed during the renovation in the late 1940s.
-On display inside the Museum reading room in the west wing are gifts made to Rayburn in appreciation of his public service, as well as the bulk of Speaker Rayburn's personal library.
+On display inside the Museum reading room in the east wing are gifts made to Rayburn in appreciation of his public service, as well as the bulk of Speaker Rayburn's personal library.

 The Speaker's Rostrum

-The entrance foyer of the Museum contains the white marble Speaker's rostrum that stood on the dais of the House of Representatives from 1857 until 1950.
+The Rostrum Gallery also contains the white marble Speaker's rostrum that stood on the dais of the House of Representatives from 1857 until 1950.
 When the House was renovated in 1950, the rostrum was removed from the Capitol Building.
 It was presented to Sam Rayburn by his colleagues in the House of Representatives. for permanent display in this museum.

 The Rayburn Statue and Plaza